-Want to protect yourself and your family from heart attacks and stroke?
+Want to protect yourself and your family from heart attack and stroke?
 Then, here are 6 smart ways to ensure you turn to heart-healthy cooking for the good of your family.

 Heart disease is a serious killer in the developed world.
 It is especially fatal for women, for whom there are often no warning symptoms.
 This is why heart disease is called the silent killer of women.